Guide Speculative

 Is Your PC Ready for Vice City?

-Important disclaimer: Rockstar has not published any official PC specifications to date.
+Rockstar has not published any official PC specifications for GTA 6.
 The game hasn’t even been officially announced for PC yet.
 Everything below is based on estimates derived from the technical evolution visible in the trailers, current hardware trends, and Rockstar’s track record.
 Treat these numbers as educated guesses, not certainties.

 Vice City showcasing the graphical density expected from GTA 6

-This is the floor for launching the game and getting a playable experience.
-Translation: 1080p, medium-low settings, stable 30 FPS.
+This is the floor for launching the game and getting a playable experience: 1080p, medium-low settings, stable 30 FPS.
 It won’t look like the screenshots flooding social media, but it’ll run.

 ComponentEstimated Spec